TPapiernik/Module_18_Challenge/README.md

 See `crypto_clustering.ipynb`

 Note: My removal of trailing whitespace from entries in the `ProofType` field of `crypto_data.csv` resulted in 97 columns for the X DataFrame, rather than the 98 as shown in the provided Starter Code.
-In the provided Starter Code, 'ProofType_PoW/PoS' appears twice as a column for this reason.
+In the provided Starter Code, 'ProofType_PoW/PoS' appears twice as a column, because 'PoW/PoS' appears in the original unmodified source data as both 'PoW/PoS' and 'PoW/PoS '.

 ### Deliverable 2